How To Add Element At The Beginning Of LinkedList?

 public void addFirst(E e)

-method will inserts the specified element at the beginning of this list.
+The addFirst() method will insert the specified element at the beginning of this list.

 Join Newsletter